jsafrane/scratch/csi-inline-volumes.md

 * Whole `VolumeSource` is **copied** from `Pod` into `VolumeAttachment` by A/D controller.
 This allows external CSI attacher to detach volumes for deleted pods without keeping any internal database of attached VolumeSources.
 * Using whole `VolumeSource` allows us to re-use `VolumeAttachment` for any other in-line volume in the future.
 We provide validation that this `VolumeSource` contains only `CSIVolumeSource` to clearly state that only CSI is supported now.
 * External CSI attacher must be extended to  process either `PersistentVolumeName` or `VolumeSource`.
-Since the in-line volume in a pod can refer to a secret in the same namespace as the pod, external attacher must get permissions to read any secret in any name
+Since the in-line volume in a pod can refer to a secret in the same namespace as the pod, **external attacher must get permissions to read any secret in any namespace**.

 ### MountDevice/SetUp/TearDown/UnmountDevice
 In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
 We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read NodeStage/NodePublish secrets from appropriate source.